FBartos/RoBSA/README.md

 We find that while the R-hat and max MCMC error is satisfactory for all models from the RoBSA estimation ensemble, we might wish for a larger ESS.
-To achieve that, we would simple increase the number of sampling MCMC iterations by using the `iter` argument in the `RoBSA()` function.
+To achieve that, we would simply increase the number of sampling MCMC iterations by using the `iter` argument in the `RoBSA()` function.

 ### Visualizing Predicted Survival

-To visualize the predicted model-averaged survival for each group, we first need to create a data.frame specifying the values for which we want to predict the survival.
+To visualize the predicted model-averaged survival for each group, we first need to create data.frame specifying the values for which we want to predict the survival.
 Here, we create a monthly based prediction for the first 20 years for the standard treatment (`df_standard`) and the experimental treatment (`df_experimental`) for the median level of the Karnofsky performance score.

 ``` r
 df_standard <- data.frame(